WINTER 2019 DEVELOPMENT INTERN

 As a Development Intern, you will work collaboratively with the Executive Director and other members of the iLCP team to conduct research, help design a fundraising strategy, and develop applications to foundations, agencies, and individuals.
 This is a great opportunity to gain experience in one of the most in-demand skills in the non-profit industry and enhance your writing and research skills.

-This internship requires fifteen to twenty hours of work per week and lasts from early September until late December or longer for those interested in a longer commitment.
+This internship requires fifteen to twenty hours of work per week and lasts from early January until mid May or longer for those interested in a longer commitment.
 Most of the work can be done at the Arlington office or remotely.
 However, the intern must meet in-person or via Skype once a week with the Executive Director and occasionally with board members.

 - Interest in and knowledge of environment, conservation, and natural or social sciences.